ikt32/scripts-updates/handling-guide.md

 variant of the engine, taking those torque numbers, and using TurboFix to create the corresponding boost power and spool-up to match up with the actual behavior.

+To tune the top speed **for stock gear ratios**, use the following formula:
+`fInitialDriveMaxFlatVel = topGearMaxSpeedKph*0.75`

+This is because there is a 1.2 factor between `fInitialDriveMaxFlatVel` and an internal top speed variable.
+On top of that, the top gear ratio is usually 0.9.
+Just take the top speed achievable with the top gear and use this number here - this should be your baseline handling.meta top speed, before applying custom gear ratios.

 ## Grip and handling feel

 [Default grip levels and slip angles are very high](5-gears-readme#handling-for-force-feedback).